minhduccm/email-builder/README.md

 # Email builder

-Nowadays, digital materials are also thought as institution's assets.
+Nowadays, digital materials are also thought of as institution's assets.
 And with blockchain technology's help, we now have more choices to store the assets in a decentralized and safer manner.

-Particularly, we're introducing an web-based Email builder that allows users to compose their own email templates and store them permanently on Arweave blockchain.
+Particularly, we're introducing a web-based Email builder that allows users to compose their own email templates and store them permanently on Arweave blockchain.

 **The website is hosted at** https://hmbnxtoyhc6t.arweave.net/47vOvFLtEiwVDgk_Hpb82VduI8WKVO_aM6HqnLkRHOc